patrickmallahan/vin-react-starter-kit/README.md

     }
 }
 ```
 The example project includes /api/api.js.
-This file uses [Axios]() to make AJAX calls.
+This file uses Axios to make AJAX calls.
 It's recommended to centralize your API calls there.
-See the example in api.js.
+See the example in api.js. api.js properly sets the base url based on whether it's running locally, but be sure to add a hosts entry for motosnap.com (as outlined in the initial machine setup) to assure it works properly.

 ###What do the scripts in package.json do?
 Unfortunately, I can't comment the scripts in package.json inline because the JSON spec doesn't support comments, so I'm providing info on what each script in package.json does here.